-The observed repeatability of the integral area ratios, which incorporates contributions from the input factors for excitation, population, detection efficiency and data processing, is amenable to a type A statistical evaluation.
-Since these measurements should come from at least two independent solutions each containing different sample masses, the area ratios will vary on a sample-by-sample basis.
+The observed repeatability of the integral area ratios, which incorporates contributions from the input factors for excitation, population, detection efficiency and data processing, is amenable to a type A statistical evaluation.^{12,32,40} Since these measurements should come from at least two independent solutions each containing different sample masses, the area ratios will vary on a sample-by-sample basis.

 The measurement uncertainty of the value obtained for each preparation can be evaluated separately and the individual purity results for each sample combined statistically.
 Another approach is to pool the purity values from the replicate results for the separate samples.
-Analysis of this combined data by ANOVA produces an assigned value and provides an estimate of the intermediate precision of the overall process.
-It also identifies if additional variance contributions from sample preparation and signal processing contribute significantly in addition to that arising from the method repeatability.
+Analysis of these combined data by ANOVA produces an assigned value and provides an estimate of the intermediate precision of the overall process.
+It also identifies if additional variance contributions from sample preparation and signal processing contribute significantly to the observed precision in the value assignment in addition to that arising from the method repeatability.

-The final assigned value will be similar regardless of the approach used, although the contribution to the measurement uncertainty of the result may differ.
+The final assigned value will be similar regardless of the approach used, although the contributions of the factors to the measurement uncertainty of the result may differ.

 The standard uncertainties for the other major input quantities are type B estimates and are straightforward to evaluate.
-Molar masses and the 1H/2H isotope distribution of the quantification signals, with their associated uncertainties, were calculated based on the values for atomic weights and hydrogen isotope distribution in the 2016 revision of the IUPAC Technical report of the Atomic weights of the elements, ^{23,24} the uncertainties of individual gravimetric operations are based on balance performance characteristics corrected for buoyancy effects 16 and the uncertainty of the purity of the internal standard is assigned by the material provider.
+Molar masses and the 1H/2H isotope distribution of the quantification signals, with their associated uncertainties, were calculated based on the values for atomic weights and hydrogen isotope distribution in the 2016 revision of the IUPAC Technical report of the Atomic weights of the elements,^{24,25} the uncertainties of individual gravimetric operations are based on balance performance characteristics corrected for buoyancy effects31 and the uncertainty of the purity of the internal standard is assigned by the material provider.

-Other approaches to the evaluation of measurement uncertainty for qNMR and the combination of results from qNMR with orthogonal techniques for purity evaluation have also been reported.^{8,11,12,33,41} Example measurement uncertainty budgets for qNMR analysis are provided in Annex 5.2.
+Other approaches to the evaluation of measurement uncertainty for qNMR and the combination of results from qNMR with orthogonal techniques for purity evaluation have also been reported^{8,11,12,33} including recently a Bayesian approach using a Monte Carlo calculation of the results of replicate sample analysis.41 Examples of measurement uncertainty budgets for qNMR analysis using DMSO2 as the ISRM are provided in Annex 5.2.